Council Plan and Budget

 Council Plan and Budget documents

-Adopting and implementing the Council Plan 2021-31 Year Two
+Adopting and implementing the Council Plan and Budget (Year 4)

 Our community vision

-We recognise the legacy of the traditional owners of the land, the Yaluk-ut Weelam Clan of the Boonwurrung and acknowledge the foresight of others who have come before us.
+We recognise the legacy of the traditional owners of the land and acknowledge the foresight of others who have come before us.

-We have a well-designed and planned city where the heritage and character of the built form of our City is enhanced and protected.
+We have a well-designed and planned city where the heritage and character of the built form is enhanced and protected.

 Our more diverse local economy enjoys greater protection from financial shocks and new investment and industries within our City are generating jobs and prosperity.